cmake-basis/legacy/_sources/howto/use-and-customize-templates.txt

 .. code-block:: bash

-    basisproject --name MyTemplate --new-template [--optional-command-options]
+    basisproject create --name MyTemplate --new-template [--optional-command-options]

 This will create a subdirectory called ``MyTemplate/1.0`` under the current working directory and populate it with the current default project template structure and BASIS configuration.
+To copy an entire existing template, use the ``--full`` option and possibly ``--template`` to specify the location or name and version of the existing template.

-For a detailed description and overview of the available command options, please refer to the output of the ``basisproject --help`` command.
+For a detailed description and overview of the available command options, please refer to the output of the ``basisproject help create`` command.
 The template options of the existing template can be used to specify which features to copy when creating the new template.

 With this you can modify the the default substitutions and file contents